Decentralized Learning Made Practical with Client Sampling: Design of

-When joining for the first time, or joining again after a disconnection, a node $i$ first increments its persistent counter $c_i$, then updates its registry with a new \textit{joined} event.
-It then advertises itself to a random set $P$ with $s$ nodes from the network, \textit{e.g.}, obtained from a bootstrap server, with a \texttt{joined} message that includes its latest $c_i$ counter value.
-Upon receiving a \texttt{joined} message from any node $j$, the nodes updates the corresponding registry entry for $j$ with a \textit{joined} event, as long as the event is more recent than the last one recorded, \textit{i.e.}, the counter $c_j$ for that message is larger than the last one stored.
-The process for leaving is essentially identical except that the event stored in the registry is \textit{left} instead of \textit{joined}.
-In both cases, if at least one node $j$ in $P$ is reliable and selected in a future sample $k$, then eventually node $i$ should be part of the candidates for round $k+1$: Node $j$'s registry in sample $k$, which will include $i$'s latest event, will propagate to the sample $k+1$ as part of learning messages, etc. as we explain in Section~\ref{section:training-aggregating}.
+When joining for the first time or joining again after leaving the network, a node $i$ first increments its persistent counter $c_i$ and then updates its view with a new \textit{joined} event.
+It then advertises itself to a random set $P$ of nodes from the network with a \texttt{joined} message that includes its latest $c_i$ counter value.
+Upon receiving a \texttt{joined} message from node $ i $ by node $ j $, $ j $ updates the corresponding view entry for $i$ with a \textit{joined} event, as long as the event is more recent than the last one recorded, \textit{i.e.}, the counter $c_i$ for that message is larger than the last one stored.
+The process for leaving is identical to that of joining, except that the event stored in the \view is \textit{left} instead of \textit{joined}.
+Increasing the size of $ P $ helps to keep \views synchronized at the cost of additional communication.